All $\mathcal{N}=(8,0)$ AdS$_3$ solutions in 10 and 11 dimensions: AdS with squashed 7-spheres

 one finds that these actually imply the rest of \eqref{eq:MtheoryBPS1}-\eqref{eq:MtheoryBPS6}.
-These conditions are relatively easy to solve as one can choose $e^{k}$ (see below) such that $\partial_{r}\beta =\frac{1}{2}$ and the remaining condition defining $e^{A}$ can be integrated.\\ ~~\\ In summary the solution is given by
+Despite appearances, these conditions are relatively easy to solve as one can choose $e^{k}$ (see below) such that $\partial_{r}\beta_1 =\frac{1}{2}$ - then this and the remaining differential condition defining $e^{A}$ can be integrated exactly.\\ ~~\\ In summary the solution is given by

 Clearly the solution is rather complicated and due to the appearance of $\sin^{-2}r$ it may at first sight appear singular - however a careful analysis reveals this not to be the case.
-Close to $r=\pi$ the fibered 3-sphere vanishes regularly with the rest of the warpings becoming constant - the internal flux meanwhile tends to zero with the magnetic flux reducing to a single constant component along $\Lambda^0_4$.
-As $r\to 0$ the S$^4\times $S$^3$ fibration becomes a round 7-sphere of constant radius, and the warp factor of AdS$_3$ and the electric flux blow up such that $(\text{AdS}_3,r)$ again tends to AdS$_4$, this time of radius $2^\frac{1}{6}\sqrt{3}m$ - the electric flux becoming proportional to it's volume form.
+Close to $r=\pi$ the fibered 3-sphere vanishes regularly with the rest of the warpings becoming constant - the electric flux meanwhile tends to zero and the magnetic flux reduces to a single constant component along $\Lambda^0_4$.
+As $r\to 0$ the S$^4\times $S$^3$ fibration becomes a round 7-sphere of constant radius, and the warp factor of AdS$_3$ and the electric flux blow up such that $(\text{AdS}_3,r)$ again tends to AdS$_4$, this time of radius $2^\frac{1}{6}\sqrt{3}m$ (when $L=1$) - the electric flux becoming proportional to it's volume form.
 We have thus constructed a third candidate for a holographic dual to a defect in Chern-Simons matter theory, this time preserving the algebra $\mathfrak{osp}(4^*|4)$.